 - if necessary, the original, legalised and translated certificates of family relations and other official documents containing information that you would like the Digital and Population Data Services Agency to record in the Population Information System.
 Remember to check if the certificates must be legalised and/or translated.

 4. Inquiries and email messages will not speed up the processing of notifications.
 We will contact you if we need further information.
-You will receive an extract from the Population Information System once your information has been registered.
+You will receive a confirmation from us once your data has been registered.
 Check that the data has been entered correctly.
 If for some reason we do not record the information you have submitted in the Population Information System, you will receive a decision on this.
 Instructions for submitting a request for administrative review are attached to the decision.

 N. B.!
 Cases are processed in their order of arrival.
 Unfortunately, we cannot speed up an individual case unless there is a very exceptional and very important reason for doing so.
 For example, opening a bank account is not a sufficient justification for speeding up the process.